Don’t forget to walk the walk when you advocate for social justice on social mediaOctober 2020

 In it for the long-haul

-Next, a one-off campaign, donation or public statement won’t cut it.
+Next, a one-off campaign, social media post, donation or public statement won’t cut it.
 You need to be ‘issue fluent’, and that means building your communications consistently over a long period and taking the trouble to fully understand the topic.
 Engaging in a way that’s culturally ignorant or tone-deaf arguably gets you into more trouble than not engaging at all, as Pepsi found to its cost with its Kendall Jenner ad.

-The brands that are successful in this world purpose marketing are the ones who blur the lines between brand and advocacy.
+The brands that are successful in this social justice marketing are the ones who blur the lines between brand and advocacy.
 They don’t make gestures, indulge in tokenism, or simply try to throw money at the problem.
 They engage with an issue early, and they engage often.
 They imbue the values into their culture.
 In other words, they don’t just talk the talk, they walk the walk.